 FCBA

-The Fair Credit Billing Act (FCBA) was originally introduced as an amendment to the TILA in 1974.
-This act looks to provide consumers with a way to address any errors in their bills.
-This can include mistakes related to charges on the wrong date, math errors, charges for the wrong amount, unauthorized charges, missing payments and statements that were mailed to the incorrect address.
+The Fair Credit Billing Act (FCBA) was originally introduced as an amendment to TILA in 1974.
+This act allows consumers to address any errors in their bills.
+This can include mistakes related to charges on the wrong date, math errors, charges for the wrong amount, unauthorized charges, missing payments and statements that were mailed to an incorrect address.

 After a consumer sends a dispute about a billing error, the creditor has 30 days to respond and a maximum of 90 days to investigate the claim.